Kingston Town Classic

-The Kingston Town Classic is a Perth Racing Group 1 Thoroughbred horse race run under Weight for Age conditions for three year olds and older over a distance of 1800 metres at Ascot Racecourse in Perth, Western Australia in early December.
+The Northerly Stakes, formerly known as the Kingston Town Classic, is a Perth Racing Group 1 Thoroughbred horse race run under Weight for Age conditions for three year olds and older over a distance of 1800 metres at Ascot Racecourse in Perth, Western Australia in early December.
 Total prizemoney is A$1,500,000.

 History

 The race was named after the Australian Racing Hall of Fame horse, Kingston Town, who won the race in 1982.
 The stakemoney was increased to A$1 million in 2015.
+It was renamed the Northerly Stakes in 2022, and the prize money was increased to A$1.5 million.